manishps/patroni-experiments/docs/setup.md

 ## 1.1 Playing With the Topology

-Part of the beauty of this testing framework is that it's agnostic as to whether you're running it locally or on the Nutanix Cloud.
+Part of the beauty of this testing framework is that it's agnostic as to whether you're running it locally or on the Nutanix Cloud Platform.
 Simply copy `pe/config/topology.example.yml` into a new file and edit it to match whatever setup you want to play around with.
 It's recommended that you start testing a given configuration locally, to ensure everything works as expected, and then move on to distributing the nodes across an actual cluster.

 Topology configuration files have a couple important parts, explained in comments below (`pe/config/topology.example.yml`):